coinevo/documents/en/lightning/README.md

 ![](7.png)

 Click the “Channel” button in the upper left corner, select “Receive Payment”, fill in the receipt amount in the pop-up page, click the “Generate” button to get your own receipt address.
-Here we choose a very small amount of 1 Satoshi, which is equivalent to 0.00000001 QTUM.
+Here we choose a very small amount of 1 Satoshi, which is equivalent to 0.00000001 EVO.
 Such a small transferred amount is unimaginable without using a lightning network.

 ![](8.png)